Animal Corner

 Habitat

-Black Garter Snakes are found in the eastern United States, primarily in the Appalachian region.
+Black Garter Snakes are found in the Tropical regions of Africa, particularly northeastern Tanzania and southeastern Kenya.
+Not to be mistaken with the Garter Snakes that live in the Americas – these are very different snakes.
 They inhabit various environments, including forests, grasslands, and wetlands, often near water sources.

 Diet